BoeJaker/boejaker.github.io/README.md

 ## Testing & Deployment

-### javaScript Unit Test
+### JavaScript Unit Test
 Files / Folders:
 jest.config.js
 babel.config.js

-This website has javaScript unit test that have been designed for it.
+This website has JavaScript unit test that have been designed for it.
 To run the unit tests open a terminal in the base directory and type the following:

     yarn install